Misti Ushio, Ph.D.

-Jay Clare is the Senior Manager of Corporate Operations at TARA.
-Jay has extensive experience in technology development and commercialization, intellectual property and early stage company operations.
-Prior to joining TARA , he has been responsible for managing technology transactions, venture capital financings and engineering projects across a number of different positions.
+Jay Clare is the Associate Director of Business Operations at TARA.
+Jay has extensive experience in commercial transactions, technology development and commercialization, intellectual property and early stage company operations.
+Prior to joining TARA, he has been responsible for managing complex transactions, venture capital financings and engineering projects across a number of different positions.
 Jay received his B.Sc.
 (Biology) from the State University of New York at Albany and his JD from Syracuse University where he served as a Senior Research Fellow in the Technology Commercialization Law Center.